vitametrics/vitametrics/INSTALL.md

 docker compose up --build -d
 ```

-This will build and start the docker containers for the Physiobit application.
+This will build and start the docker containers for the Vitametrics application.

 TODO: Add updating section here